codesyracuse/syracuse.io/src/pages/community.md

 hero:
   image: '/src/assets/openhack-august-15.jpg'
   altText: OpenHack meetup
-  title: Community
-  description: Where the Syracuse tech community meets
 ---

 [Syracuse.io](/) was created as a resource to foster and help grow the software developer